sinkinben/ProblemFarmer/solution-note/leetcode/leetcode-backtrack.md

 **22. Generate Parentheses**

-It is totally backtracking template problem.
+It is totally backtracking template problem, since

-- Since each solution is in fixed-length `2n`.
+- each solution is in fixed-length `2n`, and
-- Each position of a solution, has 2 possible values `'('` and `')'` .
+- each position of a solution, has 2 possible values `'('` and `')'` .

 ```cpp
 class Solution {